CRAF

 • Initiating and encouraging scientific studies aimed at reducing interference at source and the effects of interference.

-Also, CRAF works on behalf of IRAM – Institut de Radio Astronomie Millimétrique and of IVS – International VLBI Service for Geodesy, which use for their scientific research the same bands as the radio astronomy.
+CRAF also works on behalf of IRAM – Institut de Radio Astronomie Millimétrique and of IVS – International VLBI Service for Geodesy, which use the same bands for their scientific research as radio astronomy.

 Committee on Radio Astronomy Frequencies